 The Group holds financial assets at fair value through OCI.
+These are strategic investments, and the Group considers this classification to be more relevant.

 Financial assets at amortized cost are assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest.
-The Group's financial assets at amortized cost category includes cash, trade and other receivables, and due from related parties .
+The Group's financial assets at amortized cost category includes cash, non-trade and other receivables, and due from related parties.